All posts

 Check Now

 Non-willful violation: Up to $10,000 per account, per year.
-This applies when you genuinely didn't know about the requirement — but ignorance has limits.
+This is the "I genuinely didn't know" tier.
+Ignorance has limits, though.

 Willful violation: The greater of $100,000 or 50% of the account balance, per account, per year.
-This applies when the IRS determines you "should have known."
+This is the "you should have known" tier.

-Most nomads have a mental model that goes: "I file my US taxes, I'm compliant."
+Most nomads assume "I file my US taxes, I'm compliant."
+Wrong.

-FBAR is separate from your tax return.
-It's filed with FinCEN (Financial Crimes Enforcement Network), not the IRS.
-Different form, different deadline, different system.
-There is also a separate but related requirement — Form 8938 (FATCA) — that is filed with the IRS and has higher thresholds but overlapping coverage.
+FBAR goes to FinCEN (Financial Crimes Enforcement Network), not the IRS.
+Different form.
+Different deadline.
+Different system entirely.
+There's also Form 8938 (FATCA), filed with the IRS, with higher thresholds but overlapping coverage.

-The structural gap: You can be fully compliant with your tax obligations and still have a five-figure FBAR penalty accumulating.
-The two systems don't automatically talk to each other — until they do.
-A similar gap exists with Form 5472 for non-resident LLC owners — another filing that many founders discover only after the penalty has accumulated.
+The gap this creates is real: you can be fully tax-compliant and still have a five-figure FBAR penalty accumulating quietly.
+The two systems don't automatically talk to each other until they do.
+Form 5472 for non-resident LLC owners has the same problem, a filing that founders discover only after the penalty has grown.

 Get structural patterns other founders miss